 Cut off the top, like you would a pumpkin, scoop out the seeds and stringy “meat”.

 Place Butter, Molasses and Brown Sugar, Salt and Pepper inside the bottom half of squash.

-Place Top back on squash, completely cover with foil, place on foil lined baking sheet.
+Place Top back on squash, completely cover with foil, place on a foil-lined baking sheet.
 Place in a preheated oven at 400 degrees for an hour to an hour and a half, depending on the size of the squash.
 I did take the foil off after an hour and let it bake uncovered for another half hour.

-Carefully remove foil, be careful of steam released when taking cover off the top.
+Carefully remove foil, be careful of steam released when taking the cover off the top.
 Use a potholder or towel and carefully take off the top of the squash, scrape top and bottom carefully not going too deep and cutting through.
-Leave a half inch along the bottom Gently using a soup spoon scoop the ” meaty ” part of the squash and melted butter and molasses and sugar.
+Leave a half-inch along the bottom Gently using a soup spoon scoop the ” meaty ” part of the squash and melted butter and molasses and sugar.
 After scooping all “meat”, gently place the lid back on top to keep warm.

 More Squash recipes:

 Be sure to follow me on Instagram and tag #mooreorlesscooking so I can see all the wonderful recipes that YOU make from this site!